We are currently recruiting for Special Constables

 Training takes place at the Support and Training Headquarters at Netley, however candidates and trainee Special constables on the Isle of Wight will do most of their training on the island.

-Employee Supported Policing
+Employer Supported Policing

 Employer Supported Policing (ESP) is a partnership scheme in which employers in Hampshire and the Isle of Wight allow their staff to train and patrol as Special Constables.
 Employers provide paid leave for some of the minimum 16 hours that Special Constables are require to contribute.